ChadCalcote/chadcalcote/README.md

 ## Globetrotter, Engineer, & Friend to the World
-- ⚡  Fun fact: I've been to 5 continents, can you guess which ones?
+- ⚡  Fun fact: I've been to every continent in the world, except for one!
+Can you guess which one?

 ### Languages and Tools: